thybag/PHP-SharePoint-Lists-API/readme.md

 When using updateMultiple every item MUST have an ID.

-> :heavy_exclamation_mark: this method returns the contence of the row that has been updated.
+> :heavy_exclamation_mark: This method returns the row that has been updated.
 It does not always return the updated data, as SharePoint can take longer to update than this method takes to run.
 > It is therefore not recommended to use this as a check to ensure a successful update.

 #### Deleting Rows